rubys/fly-atc/docs/paas.md

 Rails 8 provides a Dockerfile and a tool named Kamal that will configure and deploy your application to a standard VPS.
 You are still responsible for firewalls, load balancers, backups, databases, and more.

-Fly launch can deploy your application using the exact same Dockerfiles that Kamal uses.
+Fly launch can deploy your application [in datacenters around the world, on servers we run ourselves](https://fly.io/docs/reference/regions/), using the exact same Dockerfiles that Kamal uses.
-We provide the firewalls, load balancers, backups, databases, and more.
+We provide firewalls, load balancers, backups, databases, and more.

 # Sidebar: Rails 8 doesn't require a PaaS.